BrookemWalters/BrookemWalters/README.md

 ### Hi there, I'm Brooke👋
-Telling stories with data is my forte
+telling stories with data is my forte

 ##### :star: a little about me :star: